Tools

 - type: datetimeTodo Tool

 Priority-aware task management with dependency resolution.
 The agent creates structured todo lists, works through items by priority, and auto-completes when all items reach terminal status.
-Operates on run-scoped state — fresh per run, never leaking across sessions.
+Operates on run-scoped state that is fresh per run and never leaks across sessions.

 tools: